Home Our Community

 Of course, there’s no rule book that says that the best whisky for beginners must be drunk neat.
 In fact, if you’re new to whisky, using it in a cocktail is a great way to acclimatise to its flavour.
 You could stick to a classic recipe such as a whisky sour or an old fashioned, or grab a cocktail shaker and give one of our signature serves a go.

-If you like fruity flavours, then a mango smash might be right up your street.
-It combines our Caribbean Reserve with mango black tea for a truly refreshing summer cocktail.
+If you like fruity flavours, then our coconut lime smash might be right up your street.
+It combines our Caribbean Reserve with coconut water and fresh citrus fruit for a truly refreshing summer cocktail.

-This whisky champagne cocktail is simple yet sophisticated and feels rather special due to the addition of the bubbles.
-Our 12-year single malt delivers the smooth and balanced flavours of pineapple and vanilla which are perfectly complemented by sparkling French wine.
+Our Golden Highball is simple yet sophisticated, made for golden hour sipping.
+Our 12-year single malt delivers the smooth and balanced flavours of pineapple and vanilla which are perfectly complemented by honey and orange.

 Scotch Whisky Mule